HMMS Berbice and the U-boat.

 Yes, we have three."

 Wells turned to one of his petty officers.
 "Bring three stretchers."
-"Captain, bring them aboard, you cannot leave them on your boat."

 The crews of both ships worked to bring the dead crewmen aboard before Wells asked Sperling if everyone was off the Uboat.